 If only PF were to relocate to Mars and govern the obedient Martian sands with his fearsome decrees ...

 The notion that we must all obey positive legislation was, I suspect, invented by the English Protestant regime in 1549 in order to impose Heresy.
 Which, ultimately, it succesfully did.
 The Evil One simply adores Liturgy which is by Motu or by Rescript or by Prescript.
 It enables him to display himself at his most effective.

-But there were people who had views about Liturgy and Uniformity ... it's just that they weren't popes!
+But, earlier, there had ...
+I admit it ... been people who had views about Liturgy and Uniformity ... it's just that they weren't the popes!
 The Emperor Charlemagne was one of them.
-He wanted to establish in his imperium Romanum redivivum the authentic Rite of the Urbs.
+He wanted to establish in his own imperium Romanum redivivum the authentic Rite of the Urbs.
 Here is the description of Dom Gregory Dix of how he embarked upon this policy.